-In his 600-page letter entitled Pursuing Stacks, Grothendieck fantasized about n-categories for higher n-even $n = \infty$ -and their relation to homotopy theory [44].
-The rough idea of an ∞ -category is that it should be a generalization of a category which has objects, morphisms, 2-morphisms and so on:
+In his 600-page letter entitled Pursuing Stacks, Grothendieck fantasized about n-categories for higher n-even $n = \infty$ -and their relation to homotopy theory [43].
+The rough idea of an ∞ -category is that it should be a generalization of a category which has objects, morphisms, 2-morphisms and so on forever.
+In the fully general, 'weak' ∞ -categories, all the laws governing composition of jmorphisms should hold only up to a specified (j + 1)-morphisms, which in turn satisfy laws of their own, but only up to specified (j + 2)-morphisms, and so on.
+Furthermore, all these higher morphisms which play the role of 'laws' should be equivalences-where a k-morphism is an 'equivalence' if it is invertible up to equivalence.
+The circularity here is not necessarily vicious, but it hints at how tricky ∞ -categories can be.
+Grothendieck believed that among the weak ∞ -categories there should be a special class, the 'weak ∞ -groupoids', in which all j-morphisms $(j \ge 1)$ are equivalences.
+He also believed that every space X should have a weak ∞ groupoid $\Pi{\infty}(X)$ called its 'fundamental ∞ -groupoid', in which:

-objects morphisms 2-morphisms 3-morphisms • • • Globes

-Grothendieck believed that among the ∞ -categories there should be a special class, the ' ∞ -groupoids', in which all j-morphisms ($j \geq 1$) are invertible in a suitably weakened sense.
-He also believed that every space X should have a 'fundamental ∞ -groupoid', $\Pi{\infty}(X)$, in which: